Really-Simple-Plugins/complianz-gdpr/readme.txt

 * The Privacy Suite for WordPress:
 * Select both US and EU as target region with conditional consent and cookie notice.
 * Consent Statistics: see how many visitors accept, decline, or do not need a cookie notice at all.
-* A/B Testing: which cookie banner has the best conversion ratio?
+* A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
 * Legal Documents: Customized and legally validated privacy statement, cookie policy, disclaimer, processing agreements, dataleak reporting tools, created by the law firm ICTRecht Groningen.
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct banner based on IP location, but only if a banner is needed.
 * CCPA Consent and Policies.